Labour peer died while swimming in River Wye, police say

 “They have asked for their privacy to be respected.”

+“He will be sorely missed by all who were fortunate to know him, in Parliament and beyond.

+“My thoughts are with his wife, Margaret, and their family and friends.”

-The Lord Speaker said the upper chamber extended its “condolences to the noble Lord’s family and friends”.
+Lord McFall of Alcluith, the Lord Speaker, said the upper chamber extended its “condolences to the noble Lord’s family and friends”.

+In the 1970s, Lord Lipsey served as a special adviser to Labour minister and diarist Anthony Crosland and on the staff at 10 Downing Street under Prime Minister Jim Callaghan, later Lord Callaghan.

+He also worked on The Sunday Times, New Society and The Economist and co-founded the short-lived Sunday Correspondent in 1988.